 As discussed under "Rates and Regulation," our rates are designed to provide a net margin that is adequate to meet the financial requirements of the Indenture.
 Generally, the Indenture contains a net margin requirement that is based on 10% of interest expenses on secured long-term debt plus an amount to recover the principal and interest payments on long-term debt related to the purchase of land and land rights.
-For 2017, 2016, and 2015, this provision for land produced an additional \$7.6 million, \$7.5 million, and \$8.6 million of net margin, respectively.
-Net margins for the years ended December 31, 2017, 2016, and 2015 were \$14.4 million, \$14.1 million, and \$15.1 million, respectively.
+For 2018, 2017, and 2016, this provision for land produced an additional \$7.9 million, \$7.6 million and \$7.5 million of net margin, respectively.
+Total net margins for the years ended December 31, 2018, 2017, and 2016, were \$15.2 million, \$14.4 million, and \$14.1 million, respectively.